BIOGRAPHY

 ABOUT ME

-Blackouts, military rule, and a childhood spent at a funeral home under martial law taught me two things: imagination and resourcefulness.
+Blackouts, military rule, and a childhood in a funeral home under martial law taught me two things: imagination and resourcefulness.

-After doing a BA in Broadcast Communications at the University of the Philippines on a scholarship, I went on to receive a study grant for filmmaking in New York City.
-I also hold a Master of International Affairs from Columbia University in New York with a focus on international media and the Middle East/North Africa.
+I studied Broadcast Communications on a scholarship at the University of the Philippines, then received a grant for filmmaking in New York.
+I also hold a Masters in International Affairs from Columbia University in New York City, focusing on international media, human rights, and the Middle East/North Africa.

-As a storyteller, my work has won multiple awards in Asia, North America, and Europe.
-It has been screened in international film festivals (Austin film fest, BAFTA-qualifying Aesthetica, IDFA, etc.).
-This has allowed me to live and work in different parts of the world - Germany, Manila, Hong Kong, Singapore, New York, Cairo, Perth, and New Zealand.
+As a storyteller, my work has won awards in Asia, North America, and Europe, screening at festivals like Austin Film Fest, BAFTA-qualifying Aesthetica, and IDFA.
+I’ve lived and worked in Germany, Australia, Manila, Hong Kong, Singapore, New York, Cairo, and New Zealand.

 FILMOGRAPHY